Getting Into UX Design

-Specifically, the “design” aspect focuses on how the utility, ease of use, and efficiency in a user’s interaction with a product or service can be improved.
+The “design” aspect focuses on how the utility, ease of use, and efficiency for a user’s interaction with a product or service can be improved.

 Visual design is how a product looks, whereas UX design is, essentially, how it feels.